AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/manage-data-dimensions-metrics.md

 1. {: dir="ltr"} Select the metrics you would like to remove the dimensions from on the left, and the dimensions you wish to remove on the right.
     {: dir="ltr"}

-1. {: dir="ltr"} Click \"Remove\".
+1. {: dir="ltr"} Click "Remove".
     {: dir="ltr"}

 1. If the dimensions are in use on reports, you will be shown a warning and a list of charts that are using the dimensions.
-Use the \"Delete\" button to delete the checked dimensions and all of their dependents, including reports.
+Use the "Delete" button to delete the checked dimensions and all of their dependents, including reports.

 ## Manage dimensions in metrics
 {: dir="ltr"}